 Fig Tree Vineyard, purchased in 1949, is located in Napa Valley at the northeast edge of the St. Helena appellation.
 Two fig trees stand guard over this prized property that grows some of our rarest estate wines.
 One fig tree was a precious gift to Van Ballentine from a dear friend, who brought them from her hometown in Italy.
 The trees produce delicious figs that we all enjoy eating in late summer while anticipating the pending harvest.

 Of the three Ballentine vineyards, Fig Tree is usually the last of our sites to ripen.
 It’s shaded from the early morning sun.
 Peak exposure happens late in the day when the sun hangs low over the Mayacamas and the ground has warmed up.
 The rocky and loamy soil helps de-vigorate the vines and improve the tannin structure of the grapes from this vineyard.

-This historic vineyard has consistently produced elegant, complex red wines for over 65 years that are richly textured expressions of its unique terroir.
-In addition to our current releases listed below, we currently grow Merlot and Lagrein.
+This historic vineyard has consistently produced elegant, complex red wines for over 70 years that are richly textured expressions of its unique terroir.
+Currently planted in this special vineyard are Cabernet Sauvignon, Merlot, Malbec, Petit Verdot, Cabernet Franc, and Petite Sirah.
 Several of our most prized single vineyard estate grown wines come from Fig Tree Vineyard and include: